jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/advanced-custom-fields-table-field/readme.txt

 == PRO ==

-The Advanced Custom Fields Table Field plugin is also available in a professional version which includes more functionality and more flexibility.
+The Advanced Custom Fields Table Field plugin is also available in a <a href="https://www.acf-table-field.com">professional version</a> which includes more functionality and more flexibility.
 The additional Pro features are:

+* Setup custom default table
+* Setup minimum and maximum amount of rows and columns
+* Setup style choice for the table and parts of the table
-* Predefined table
+* Restrict table editing functionalities
-* Table cell content types (simple text or configurable WordPress editor)
+* Configurable optional WordPress editor for cell content editing
-* Table head and table foot
+* Table head and foot rows
 * Stub column
 * Rowspan and colspan
 * Better way for moving rows and columns
-* Minimum and maximum amount of rows and columns
-* Style choice for the table and parts of the table
+* Support for REST-API
+* Support for third-party plugins

 The Pro version runs completely independend beside the free version and comes with its own field type.
+You can change an existing field with field type "Table" (free version) to field type "Table Pro".

 <a href="https://www.acf-table-field.com">To Pro Website</a>